Road Trip from Charleston, SC to New Orleans

 Enjoy the vibrant colors of Atlanta

-Located about five hours from Charleston, the city of Atlanta, the capital of Georgia, is ideal for an overnight stop that offers plenty to see and do.
+Located about five hours from Charleston on the Inland Route, the city of Atlanta is ideal for an overnight stop that offers plenty to see and do.
 With its rich history and cultural attractions, you might even find one night is not enough in this cosmopolitan city.

 While you're here, be sure to pay a visit to Atlanta Botanical Garden with its living sculptures.
 You can also learn more about one of the world's most popular beverages at World of Coca-Cola.